garlip-info/app.garlip.com/garlip-help.md

 # ✅ Practical Steps Checklist

+## 🔒 Step 1: Strengthen Proof with Garlip
+- Upload your work to Garlip to create a **blockchain-based certificate** and watermarked version.
+- Store the QR code or reference link in your records.

-## 📝 Step 1: Secure Local Protection
+## 📝 Step 2: Secure Local Protection
-- Register your work with your national copyright office if possible (e.g., U.S. Copyright Office).
+- Register your work with your local copyright office if possible (e.g., U.S. Copyright Office).
+- Filing fees maybe applicable.
 - For branding elements, apply for trademark protection where you plan to operate.

-## 🔒 Step 2: Strengthen Proof with Garlip
-- Upload your work to Garlip to create a **blockchain-based certificate**.
-- Store the QR code or reference link in your records.

 ## 📑 Step 3: Maintain Contracts and Rights
 - Keep copies of publishing agreements, licenses, and contracts.